CjJordan/lp-template/template.md

 Call on a different student.
 Ask them what their favorite part of this solution is and what they might do differently.

+Then call on another student and continue this process.
+Encourage healthy debate and balance positive with constructive feedback.

 ---
 ## Break ( 10 min )
 ![break][break]